Creamy Copycat Cracker Barrel Hashbrown Casserole That Disappears Before You Sit Down

 In order to come up with creative recipe ideas, ingredient pairings, and cooking tips, we create some of our content with the assistance of customized AI tools alongside our own kitchen testing and editorial review.
 All images are human photographed.
 As an Amazon Associate we earn from qualifying purchases.

-This imitation Cracker Barrel hashbrown casserole plays into what the restaurant version does so good: the potatoes are soft and creamy while the rest of the mix provides a salty-savory backbone and the top is perfectly browned to give you the smell of having your life together.
-Even when everything feels like chaos, this dish will warm up the kitchen.
-(Especially if all else is chaotic.)
+This imitation Cracker Barrel hashbrown casserole captures the essence of the restaurant version: the potatoes are soft and creamy, the rest of the mix provides a salty-savory backbone, and the perfectly browned top gives you the aroma of having it all together.
+With all the chaos and disorder, this recipe will bring warmth and comfort to the kitchen.
+(Especially if everything else is a mess.)

-• What it is: A baked casserole of shredded hashbrowns folded into a creamy, cheesy base with a buttery, lightly crisp top.
+• Creamy Copycat Cracker Barrel, stripped to basics: A baked casserole of shredded hashbrowns folded into a creamy, cheesy base with a buttery, lightly crisp top.

 • Why it works: Sour cream plus cream-of-chicken soup make a stable, rich binder; sharp cheddar brings bite; butter carries flavor and helps browning.